Holding Government Officials Accountable for Unlawful Conflict of Interest Violations

 Campaign Legal Center is holding government officials accountable.

-With ethics enforcement mechanisms being dismantled by the Trump administration across the government, CLC’s work is more important than ever in making sure that officials work for the public, not themselves.
+With ethics enforcement mechanisms being dismantled by the Trump administration across the government, Campaign Legal Center’s work is more important than ever in making sure that officials work for the public, not themselves.

-When megadonor and tech mogul Elon Musk used his massive influence in the administration to potentially further the business interests of his satellite company Starlink, CLC acted quickly to call him out.
+When megadonor and tech mogul Elon Musk used his massive influence in the Trump administration to potentially further the business interests of his satellite company Starlink, CLC similarly acted quickly to hold him accountable.

-We filed a complaint against Musk for this alleged self-dealing, and we’ve called out other members of the administration for pedaling Musk’s business interests, including Secretary of Commerce Howard Lutnick, who appeared to use his official capacity to promote Tesla stock.
+We filed a complaint against Musk for this alleged self-dealing, and we’ve called out other members of the administration for pedaling Musk’s business interests, including Commerce Secretary Howard Lutnick, who appeared to use his official capacity to promote Tesla stock.

 Alongside taking legal action and keeping a watchful eye on our public officials, CLC’s consistent advocacy for stronger ethics enforcement is an important part of keeping our government accountable.
-Congress just re-affirmed the importance of ethics enforcement by preserving the Office of Congressional Conduct, following pressure from CLC and our partners.
+Congress recently reaffirmed the importance of ethics enforcement by preserving the Office of Congressional Conduct, following pressure from CLC and our partners.

 Campaign Legal Center’s work highlighting threats to our ethics laws and pushing for reform continues.
 Join us today to support the fight for a government that works for the people, not politicians.